betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/MarketFeeder2_6Staking.md

 ![2-6 staking in MarketFeeder](./img/MarketFeederConstant.png)

 We want to have 3 variables: 'cycle_length', 'bet_target' and 'init_bet'.
-As covered above, the cycle lenth will be 6 (the 6 opportunities in our planned sequence), bet target will be 2 (aim to win 2 bets before the cycle is restarted) and initial bet will be 1 (relating to trying to win 10% of our bank).
+As covered above, the cycle length will be 6 (the 6 opportunities in our planned sequence), bet target will be 2 (aim to win 2 bets before the cycle is restarted) and initial bet will be 1 (relating to trying to win 10% of our bank).

 ![2-6 staking in MarketFeeder](./img/MarketFeederConstantFilled.png)